-On FX and FX-V6 models If your vehicle's battery is disconnected or goes dead, the audio system will disable itself.
+On EX and EX-V6 models If your car's battery is disconnected or goes dead, the audio system will disable itself.
 The next time you turn on the radio you will see "Code" in the frequency display.
-Use the Preset buttons to enter the five-digit code (see page 150).
+Use the Preset buttons to enter the five-digit code (see page 152).

-Charging the battery with the cables connected can seriously damage your vehicle's electronic controls.
+Charging the battery with the cables connected can seriously damage your car's electronic controls.
 Detach the battery cables before connecting the battery to a charger.